Passenger: (looks at watch, sees that it's not nearly time to leave, scoffs; then passenger gets hit by man carrying wooden boards, twice)

 This happens either because Bob called Alice from behind, and she instinctively turned around to greet him, or because she wasn't aware of his presence, or simply because Alice isn't careful of her surroundings.

 If you're thinking about a guy getting hit in the face by a board that he stepped on, that's actually a variation of the Rake Take.
 Also compare Nautical Knockout.
 A Plank Gag might be set up, but subverted by the Coincidental Dodge.

 - In Zoids: New Century, this plus a Coincidental Dodge enables Bit to unintentionally and unconsciously rescue Naomi Fluegel from two thugs by brutalizing them with a large pipe.
 He's confused as to why they are unconscious afterwards.
 As he's also an ace Zoid pilot, this causes Ms. Fanservice to develop a bit of a crush on him.

-: (Is this guy totally zoned or did he do that
+Naomi: Is this guy totally zoned out or did he do all that on purpose?

-- The Gaston Lagaffe books made use of this gag several times, with the eponymous klutzy character obviously being the one accidentally smashing the items on his unfortunate working colleagues' faces.
+- The Gaston Lagaffe books made use of this gag several times, with the eponymous klutzy character obviously being the one accidentally smashing the items into his unfortunate working colleagues' faces.

 - Happens once in the Bone collection The Great Cow Race.
 One page has Smiley holding a ladder from one end while the other is between Lucius and Phoney.
 In the back is Fone Bone is calling to Smiley, pointing to the left.
 In the next page, Smiley has completely turned around, while Lucius and Phoney are knocked over, clutching their heads in pain.
 Fone Bone has an "Oops!" look on his face.